projectatomic/commissaire/doc/development.rst

 Compatibility
 ~~~~~~~~~~~~~
-Code shoulld attempt to be compatible with both Python 2 and Python 3.
+Code should attempt to be compatible with both Python 2 and Python 3.
 When
 this is not possible it's assumed a workaround can be created in the
 `commissaire.compat package <apidoc/commissaire.compat.html>`_  module.
 If that is also not possible then Python 2 should be the fallback syntax.